aakella1/quarkus-workshop-labs/02-Quarkus.CDI.didact.md

-# Welcome to Quarkus and CDI on Didact!
+# Welcome to Quarkus and CDI

 In this step, we’ll add a custom bean using dependency injection (DI).
 Quarkus DI solution is based on the Contexts and Dependency Injection for Java 2.0 specification.